Work permits for Portugal are granted differently according to an expat's country of origin.

 Expats who are nationals of an EU-member state don't need a work permit for Portugal for their first six months in the country.
-However, after this period they will be required to apply for a residence permit to live in Portugal.
+After this period, they will be required to apply for a residence permit to live in Portugal.
 This is more of a formality and simply makes life easier when it comes to applying for a bank account in Portugal and also serves as proof of address.

-Those moving to Portugal from outside the EU will either need to have a secure job offer or be married to a Portuguese citizen in order to apply for a work permit.
+Those moving to Portugal from outside the EU will need to have a secure job offer in order to apply for a work permit.

 Work permits for EU nationals